 JOSIPA ROKSA is associate professor of sociology and education and associate director of the Center for Advanced Study of Teaching and Learning in Higher Education at the University of Virginia.
 In addition to her work on Academically Adrift and Aspiring Adults Adrift, Roksa’s work on social contexts and higher education has been published in a range of peer-reviewed journals, including Social Forces, Sociology of Education, and The Review of Higher Education.
 She has a PhD in sociology from New York University.

-AMANDA COOK is assistant director of the SSRC's Education Research Program, and serves as project manager for the Measuring College Learning initiative.
+AMANDA COOK is assistant director of the Education Research Program.
+In this role, she serves as project manager for the Measuring College Learning initiative.
 She also coordinates outreach and dissemination activities related to the CLA Longitudinal Study.
 Before joining the Council in 2013, Cook was a graduate student in sociology at the University of California, Berkeley, where she studied work, culture, and organizations and conducted research on corporate culture in transnational corporations.
 Cook holds a BA in sociology and French and an MA in sociology, both from Berkeley.